Las Vegas Raiders: Second Oakland era (1995–2019)

 After two more losing seasons (7–9 in 1996 and 4–12 in 1997) under White and his successor, Joe Bugel, Davis selected a new head coach from outside the Raiders organization for only the second time when he hired Philadelphia Eagles offensive coordinator Jon Gruden.
 Gruden previously worked for the 49ers and Green Bay Packers under head coach Mike Holmgren.
 Under Gruden, the Raiders posted consecutive 8–8 seasons in 1998 and 1999.

 Oakland finished 12–4 in the 2000 season, the team's most successful in a decade.
 Led by veteran quarterback Rich Gannon (MVP), Oakland won their first division title since 1990, and advanced to the AFC Championship, where Gannon was hurt when sacked by Baltimore Ravens' lineman Tony Siragusa.
 The Raider offense struggled without Gannon, and the Raiders fell 16–3 to the eventual Super Bowl champion Ravens.

-The Raiders acquired all-time leading receiver Jerry Rice prior to the 2001 season.
+The Raiders acquired all-time leading receiver Jerry Rice before the 2001 season.
 They started 10–3 but lost their last three games and finished with a 10–6 record and a wild card playoff spot.
 They defeated the New York Jets 38–24 in the wild card round to advance to face the New England Patriots.
 In a game in which the Raiders led for most of the game, the game was played in a heavy snowstorm.
 In what would be known as the "Tuck Rule Game", late in the fourth quarter with the Patriots trailing the Raiders by a field goal, Raiders star cornerback Charles Woodson blitzed Patriots quarterback Tom Brady, causing an apparent fumble which was recovered by Raiders linebacker Greg Biekert.
 The recovery would assuredly have led to a Raiders victory, as the Raiders would have a first down with 1:43 remaining and the Patriots had no more time outs); the play was reviewed and determined to be an incomplete pass (it was ruled that Brady had pump-faked and then had not yet "tucked" the ball into his body, which, by rule, cannot result in a fumble, was instead an incomplete pass—though this explanation was not given on the field, but after the NFL season had ended).
 The Patriots retained possession and drove for a game-tying field goal.
 The game went into overtime and the Patriots won 16–13.

 On February 18, 2002, the Raiders made a move that involved releasing Gruden from his contract and allowing the Tampa Bay Buccaneers to sign him.
 In return, the Raiders received $8 million and four future draft picks from the Buccaneers (Davis was later quoted as stating that he did not regret the move at all).
 Bill Callahan, who served as the team's offensive coordinator and offensive line coach during Gruden's tenure, was named head coach.